Database

 - Additive changes apply automatically.
 Adding a model, a field, or an index doesn't require approval.

 - Destructive or unclassifiable changes are gated.
 Dropping a column, changing a type, or any change Swirls can't classify as safe is held for approval rather than applied silently.
-You approve a gated migration from the CLI or the cloud dashboard before it runs.
+The deploy's migration parks as gated, whether you deployed with

 Data transforms: the migration block